Four weeks ago, I had Botox! Not for my wrinkles (although I could probably do with some for those too) but for my migraines!

 9 1/2 years ago I was in a really bad car accident.
 Luckily, I survived but unfortunately one of my ongoing issues from that day is migraines.
 For anyone who has never had a migraine, it’s hard to know what it’s like (just think about the worst headache or hangover you’ve ever had, then multiply it by 1000) but those of you who do suffer, I know you feel my pain.

-For the past 9 yrs I have had a migraine (on average) 127 days of the year, which basically means, during the last 9 yrs I’ve had a migraine for THREE YEARS.
-That’s 3 years of my life that I cannot get back, but I’m lucky to be alive so I must not complain (that’s what i tell myself).
+For the past 9 years, I have had a migraine (on average) 127 days of the year, which basically means, during the last 9 year I’ve had a migraine for THREE YEARS.
+That’s three years of my life that I cannot get back, but I’m lucky to be alive so I must not complain (that’s what I tell myself).
 It’s just VERY frustrating!

 Before I became a mum, I spent A LOT of time in bed unable to do even everyday tasks.
 Since becoming a mum, I no longer have the luxury of just “going for a lie down” until the worst of it passes.
-It’s hard explaining to a 3 yr old & 18 month old why mummy is sick & why they need to try & be quiet (as if).
+It’s hard explaining to a 3 year old and an 18 month old that mummy is sick and that they need to try and be quiet (as if).